‘Safe journeys, every time’.

 Our job is to help people travel safely on our roads and waterways.
 By working with our three industries, we help foster a safe and sustainable transport network for all Victorians.

-We encourage innovation to create better journeys on our roads and waterways.
-We think it’s better to talk and prevent, rather than just issue fines.
+We encourage innovation to create better journeys on our roads and waterways and we believe in education before enforcement.

 Working with industry and community to achieve safe transport outcomes.